 When it comes to bathroom décor, bathroom wall panels are fast becoming the number one choice for bathroom upgrades.
 Their increasing popularity is due to their many benefits and clear advantages over other more traditional materials such as tiles.
 Among these are ease and speed of installation; easy cleaning and low maintenance; and of course, the fabulous design and colour options available.

 Bathroom panels from Multipanel offer a truly versatile decorating solution for updating your bathroom.
-Use them on every wall; mix and match panels; or pair them with painted walls.
+Use them on every wall; mix and match wall panels; or pair them with painted walls.
 There are so many options to suit different budgets.

 Linda Barker, Heritage, Classic and Neutral Collection panels come in a range of widths (1200mm, 900mm, 598mm) that can slot neatly into most shower enclosures as well as on the walls of more open plan wet rooms.
 And, because they are easy to cut, any pieces left over from main areas can be used to clad other areas— around the sink in a downstairs loo.
 With little waste, they are an economic way to cover bathroom walls.

 This is not a question that has a definitive answer.
-Just like tiles, the cost of bathroom wall panels will vary depending on the style and design being considered.
+Just like tiles, the cost of shower wall panels will vary depending on the style and design being considered.
 This price variation can reflect the cost of materials used in construction which in turn could affect the quality of the final product.
 As with most things the old adage generally applies: you get what you pay for.

 These days, consumers are increasingly interested in the provenance of the materials used in their bathroom refurbishment.
 Choosing natural materials such as marble or granite in your décor, for example, will not only dramatically increase the cost of your new design, but also its carbon footprint.
 The great news is that with Multipanel, the authentic luxury look of a marble or granite bathroom is immediately more affordable.
 Importantly, it is also a little kinder to the planet.